 Order enables efficient electron-hole separation at an organic heterojunction with a small energy loss.

-Donor-acceptor organic solar cells often show low open-circuit voltages (VOC) relative to their optical energy gap (Eg) which limit power conversion efficiencies to around 12%.
-This energy loss is attributed, in part, to the offset in energy between Eg and that of intermolecular charge transfer (CT) states at the donor-acceptor interface.
-Here we study charge generation occurring in PIPCP:PC61BM, a system with a very low driving energy for initial charge separation (Eg−ECT~50 meV) and a high short-circuit internal quantum efficiency (ηIQE~80%).
+Donor-acceptor organic solar cells often show low open-circuit voltages (V OC) relative to their optical energy gap (E g) that limit power conversion efficiencies to ~12%.
+This energy loss is partly attributed to the offset between E g and that of intermolecular charge transfer (CT) states at the donor-acceptor interface.
+Here we study charge generation occurring in PIPCP:PC61BM, a system with a very low driving energy for initial charge separation (E g-E CT ~ 50 meV) and a high internal quantum efficiency (η IQE ~ 80%).
 We track the strength of the electric field generated between the separating electron-hole pair by following the transient electroabsorption optical response, and find that while localised CT states are formed rapidly (<100 fs) after photoexcitation, free charges are not generated until 5 ps after photogeneration.
-In PIPCP:PC61BM, electronic disorder is low (Urbach energy < 27 meV) and we consider that free charge separation is able to out-compete trap-assisted non-radiative recombination of the CT state.
+In PIPCP:PC61BM, electronic disorder is low (Urbach energy <27 meV) and we consider that free charge separation is able to outcompete trap-assisted non-radiative recombination of the CT state.